phproberto/lib_sample/README.md

 ### 6.2. <a name="rules"></a>Rules.

-You can load library field rules with `prefix.rule``.
+You can load library's field rules with `prefix.rule``.
 We use a custom prefix for our rules instead of the core fields `J` prefix.
 [Read why](http://phproberto.com/en/blog/26-joomla-form-fields-rules-right-way)

 Sample usage: